Introduction

 The evolution of blade putters into peripheral weighted putters represents a significant advancement in putter technology.
 By distributing weight around the perimeter of the putter head, designers have been able to increase the moment of inertia (MOI), effectively expanding the sweet spot and enhancing the putter's forgiveness.
 This design innovation allows for more balanced putts, even when the ball is not struck perfectly center.

 Peripheral weighted putters maintain the classic look and feel of a blade putter but with the added benefit of modern weight distribution techniques.
 This hybrid approach appeals to traditionalists seeking a putter with a conventional appearance but desiring the forgiveness typically associated with mallet putters.
 The result is a putter that offers the best of both worlds: precision and stability.
+Understanding putter head shapes, weights, and toe hang helps you appreciate how these design elements work together to improve your stroke.

 Center-Shafted Putters